-Aim of the force ripple identification is to obtain a function of the thrust force F{thrust} versus the control signal u and the position x.
 A possible solution to identify this function is to measure the thrust force F{thrust} at different positions x and control signals u.
 In this case an additional force sensor and a screw cylinder for manual position adjustment is necessary.
-In order to measure the force ripple accurately, without motion of the carriage, a frictionless air bearing support is necessary [7].
+To measure the force ripple accurately, without motion of the carriage, a frictionless air bearing support is necessary [6].
 A solution to avoid frictionless air bearings is the measurement of the thrust force with moving carriage.
-At constant velocities the friction load force.
-In this case an additional servo system is needed to achieve the movement [18].
+At constant velocities the friction force is also constant and can be treated as additional load force.
+In this case an additional servo system is needed to achieve the movement [17].

 The main idea of the proposed identification method is to identify the force ripple in a closed position control loop by measuring the control signal u at different load forces F{load} and positions x.
 Neither additional force sensor nor device for position adjustment are necessary.
 In order to avoid inaccuracy by stiction the measurement is achieved with moving carriage.
-The position of the carriage is obtained from an incremental linear optical encoder with a measurement resolution of $0.2\mu m$.
-The experiment consists of several movements at constant low velocity (1mm/s) and different load forces (0...70N).
+The position of the carriage is obtained from an incremental linear optical encoder with a measurement resolution of $0.1\mu m$.
+The experiment consists of several movements at constant low velocity (1mm/s) and different load forces $(0 \dots 70N)$.
 The output of the position controller is stored at equidistant positions.
 A controller with an integral component is used to eliminate steady position error.
 During motion with constant low velocity the dynamics of the motor have no significant effect on the control signal u.
+Figure 4 shows one experimental setup with load forces achieved with pulleys and weights.
+In another setup the motor is mounted vertically.
+In this case no pulleys are required, the load force is achieved directly with additional weights attached to the carriage.